morberg/covid-notebook/README.md

 ### Daily reported deaths faceted
 [![](images/daily-reported-deaths.png)](https://morberg.github.io/covid-notebook/charts/daily-reported-deaths.html)

-Shows a [histogram of reporting lag](https://morberg.github.io/covid-notebook/charts/daily-reported-deaths.html) for each reporting day.
+[Histogram of reporting lag](https://morberg.github.io/covid-notebook/charts/daily-reported-deaths.html) for each reporting day.
 Column is weekday.
 Number is number of deaths reported that day.

 Some other graphs are available in the notebook.
 You can work with it live on [Google Colab](https://colab.research.google.com/github/morberg/covid-notebook/blob/master/covid-lag-sweden.ipynb).